 - Identify patients sub-optimally treated according to local or national guidelines

 - Review and improve clinical paths and outcomes, for example running a nurse-led clinic and making recommendations to optimise patient care

 - Generate data that can be widely shared through scientific publications

 Our clinical audit service is delivered through highly qualified nurse advisors.
 It is conducted with the highest compliance and adherence to all relevant local and international codes and policies.

 Recent Case Studies

 Ashfield takes over our client’s medical information service after a surge in demand caused customer service levels to drop

-Ashfield delivers a PSP for a rare disease, with hand-on patient care and high-quality support materials
+Ashfield delivers a PSP for a rare disease, with hands-on patient care and high-quality support materials

 Speak to us about how we can provide tailor made solutions for you.

 Ashfield offers a wide range of world-class, market leading services that include medical sales teams, telesales, nurse educators, patient support programmes, medical communications, medical information, meetings and events, market research, pharmacovigilance and training.